YannisSefsaf/full-stack-open-pokedex/README.md

 `npm run build` to make a production build
 `npm run start-prod` to run your production build

-## This is a pull request
+## This is a skip test

-This is a pull request right here.
+This is a skip test right there.

-And another one!